 Let’s say you want to know if you’ll buy a house this year.
-You draw the Seven of Pentacles, which sounds favourable.
+You draw the Seven of Pentacles, which sounds favorable.
 Now, add a “Yes, if” to your interpretation.
 So, Yes, if you’re willing to put in the work over the long term and Yes, if you’re willing to save money and use your savings.

 Now, let’s say for that same question you draw the Tower.
 No, if something unexpected happens.
 An interpretation could be: “It’s looking unlikely that I’ll buy a house, maybe because something else is going to happen that will put things upside down a little bit.”